andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Position: Senior Software Engineer
 - Customer: Epic Games (Developer of games and tools)
-- Project: Play an owner role of one of microservices for Epic Games Social Platform
+- Project: Served as technical owner for one of the microservices on the Epic Games Social Platform
 - Team size (devs): 10+

 Environment: